A woman hugs the man who fatally shot her brother and 22 more in a racist attack at a Texas Walmart

 Her daughter, Melissa Tinajero, told reporters: “I don’t know how she was able to do it.
 I could not do that.
 But she showed him something he could not show his victims.”

-Stephanie Melendez told Crusius on Tuesday that she didn't want to address him, but wanted to read a letter to her father, 63-year-old David Johnson, who was killed when he shielded his wife and 9-year-old granddaughter from the gunfire.
+Stephanie Melendez told Crusius that she did not want to address him but rather read a letter to her father, 63-year-old David Johnson, who was killed when he shielded his wife and 9-year-old granddaughter from the gunfire.

 Melendez thanked her father for making her study, giving her a curfew and telling her when she was 16 that she needed to get a job.

-Note: This story has been updated to correct that Javier Rodriguez’s family members go to the cemetery to commemorate his birthday, not his death.